Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes

 As one can see from \eqref{sistema1}, solutions are not unique.
 These fields satisfy the gauge invariance

-Since $\alpha \mapsto C_1 \alpha$ is just a conformal transformation in \eqref{diag1}, with no loss of regularity we can always assume $C_1=C_2=1$ in \eqref{gauge}.
+Since $\alpha \mapsto C_1 \alpha$ is just a conformal transformation in \eqref{diag1}, { we shall consider solutions $\alpha$ with asymptotic value 1 at infinity, and $f$ with asymptotic value $c_1>0$ at infinity} in \eqref{gauge}.
 It should be noted that although \eqref{sistema1} are strictly non-linear in the fields $\Lambda(t,x)$, $\phi(t,x)$, $\alpha(t,x)$ and $f(t,x)$, it shares many similarities with the classical linear wave and Born-Infeld equations \cite{Alejo2018}: given any $\mathcal{C}^2$ real-valued profiles $h(s), k(s), \ell(s), m(s)$, then the following functions are solutions for \eqref{sistema1}:

-This property will be key when establishing the connection between the local theory that will be presented in the following section and the analysis of explicit solutions to the equation in the Section \refeq{Sect:5}.
+This property will be key when establishing the connection between the local theory that will be presented in the following section and the analysis of explicit solutions to the equation in Section \refeq{Sect:5}.